 Recurring Deposit (RDs) are very popular investment instruments which allows you to invest a small amount of money and earn interest on it.
 The investments must be made at regular intervals.
 Almost all banks across the country offer RDs at attractive interest rates.

 Various banks and third-party websites provide the RD Calculator facility, where you can find out the amount you will receive at the time of maturity.
 The calculator is simple to use and displays results immediately.
 All you have to do is enter basic details like the investment amount, tenure, and rate of interest.

 Interest Offered by Top Banks on Recurring Deposit

-Given below are the interest rates that are offered on RDs by some of the top banks in the country:
+The table listed below provides the interest rates offered on recurring deposit by some top banks operating in the country

 |Bank Name||Interest rate range|

 |Union Bank of India RD Interest Rates||4.40% to 5.60%|

 |Canara Bank RD Interest Rates||4.40% to 5.25%|

 |Axis Bank RD Interest Rates||4.40% to 5.25%|

 |Central Bank of India RD Interest Rates||4.25% to 5.00%|